cjstehno/starhunter/README.md

 or if using an installed distribution, you can run the `bin/starhunter.bat` file to start the game.

-> Note: this is not a production ready, nor will it ever be.
+> Note: this is not a production ready game, nor will it ever be.